chanchantang/todo/README.md

 - Remove / delete categories
 Have to decide what to do with tasks within the category, get deleted or moved (probably moved to the general category)
 - Rename categories
+May need to add an id to categories as well

 - Add checkbox for completion
 this is a binary option, need to decide whether to have only 'Not started' and 'Completed' or all three